-Mushroom Goat Cheese Dutch Baby is easy to make and protein-rich with no-added sugar.
+Mushroom Goat Cheese Dutch Baby is easy to make and protein rich with no-added sugar.
 Pancakes aren’t just for breakfast.
-With a green salad, this recipe would be great for dinner.
+Add a green salad and it’s a great dinner.

 What is a Dutch Baby

 A Dutch Baby pancake, sometimes called a German pancake, is a puffy, family-sized hybrid pancake.
 It is similar to a popover because the thin batter puffs in the oven and seems to “pop over” the sides.
 Usually.
 Sometimes there is less puff but looks isn’t everything.

 Rather than pouring batter on the griddle and flipping each pancake, this batter is baked in a hot, sizzling skillet, leaving you some time to pour a cup of coffee and set the table.
 You’ll want to be ready to eat because just as quickly as it rises in the oven, it deflates when you take it out of the oven.

 Blend the ingredients in a blender for about 30 seconds to make sure the flour gets hydrated.
 Then let the batter rest while the mushrooms are cooking and before pouring it in the hot pan.
 If you don’t have a blender, a food processor will work and so will a bowl and whisk.
 You just need to make sure to mix it well with no lumps.

 I have used cast-iron and stainless steel skillets. to make Dutch Baby.
 I’ve even used a pie plate.
 Just make sure the pan and handle are oven-proof.
 You’ll see when you read the recipe below to pull the pan from the oven and remove the mushrooms, but you might forget (like I did) that the handle is hot and, after removing it from the oven, grab with your bare hand when scooping out the ‘shrooms.
 Don’t do that!